fred144/STAR-python_workshop/python_intro/readme.md

 2. click "New" → "Python 3" to create a new notebook
 3. it should open a new tab with an empty notebook
 4. it should look something like this:

 ![Jupyter Notebook interface](./tutorial_imgs/done.png)

    - name it something that makes sense
    - make a habit of organizing your files and file names well

+# 🗂️ Organizing Files

+> Throughout this program, you will make a lot / save a lot of files.
+Make sure to keep them organized in folders with clear names.
+We recommend having a main folder on your desktop where you can file all things (you can name it `STAR`) related to this program.

 <!--